Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-12/_posts/2001-02-01-Tinkercad-3D-Design.md

 What other things can people do with 3D printing?
 Give that some thought.

 In this section, I was hoping you could create a 3D Design to be printed.
-I know I won't be able to print the designs for you, which is sad, but there are a lot of online vendors who can do it for you (I am not sure of the price), or if you wait until next semester, I can do it then too.
+I know I won't be able to print the designs for you, which is sad, but there are a lot of online vendors who can do it for you (I am not sure of the price).